If you’re struggling to find a buyer, then it’s time to get creative. One of the quickest and most effective ways to sell your house at auction.

 Legally you have market your property for at least 6 weeks in advance for the auction date.
 This time period is likely to be longer as you have to prepare documents.

 The winning bidder is legally bound to buy and must pay a 10% deposit within the next day (usually 24 hours).
 Typically they have 28 days from when the hammer falls to complete the transaction.

-What does it cost to sell a house at auction?
+What does it cost to sell your house at auction?